bangbangcon/bangbangcon.github.io/index.md

 ## Who's speaking?

-Maybe [you](give-a-talk.html)!
-Our call for talk proposals is open!
+Our [call for talk](give-a-talk.html) proposals is closed.
+Thanks for all your wonderful submissions!
+We'll announce our speakers soon!

 ## Where and when?

-!!Con 2020 will be held  on the weekend of May 9-10, 2020.
-Information about this year's venue coming soon!
+!!Con 2020 will be held at Microsoft's Reactor space in Times Square on the weekend of May 9-10, 2020.

 !!Con is a *pay-what-you-want* conference.
 Stay tuned for information about registration.